Endless Forms:

 Predate: When a predator is exerted in a habitat.
 When this happens, the predator gains X↑ counters, and the selected prey species loses 1.

 Predator: A carnivorous species that must eat other animals to survive.
 These cards are marked with fangs on the bottom right of the card where their size rank appears.
-In order to exert to gain population counters, a predator must select a suitable prey species at the same habitat (see Prey).
+In order to exert to grow their population, a predator must select a suitable prey species at the same habitat (see Prey).

-Prey: A prey species for a particular predator is one that has a size rank equal to that predator, or up to 3 sizes smaller.
-For example, a predator of rank 5 may choose to predate upon another species of rank 5, 4, 3, or 2.
+Prey: A prey species for a particular predator is one that is at the same habitat and has a size rank equal to that predator or up to 2 sizes smaller.
+For example, a predator of rank 5 may choose to predate upon another species of rank 5, 4, or 3.

 Rank: see Size Rank